Difficult Dialogues on U.S. Campuses

 Difficult Dialogues Handbooks

-The University of Alaska Anchorage offers two handbooks to help faculty, faculty developers and university leaders more effectively engage campus communities in conversations about the most important issues of our times.
+The University of Alaska Anchorage offers three handbooks to help faculty, faculty developers and university leaders more effectively engage campus communities in conversations about the most important issues of our times.
 Start Talking: A Handbook for Engaging Difficult Dialogues in Higher Education addresses strategies for introducing controversial topics into the classroom.
 Stop Talking: Indigenous Ways of Teaching and Learning and Difficult Dialogues in Higher Education looks at ways to apply indigenous pedagogies in western learning environments and some of the tough topics between indigenous and academic communities.
 Toxic Friday: Resources for Addressing Faculty Bullying in Higher Education, along with its companion video, can launch productive discussions about ensuring safe, healthy working environments for all faculty.

 Click here for more information about UAA’s initiatives.